 \subsection{Upper bound for $\mathcal{R}_{T^n}(g_n,\mathbf{f}^n)$}

-For all $n\geq 1$ and $x\in\T$, recall that $E^n_x$ is the number of excursions, among the first $n$ excursions to the root, for which the edge $(x^*,x)$ is reached, in a similar way $\tilde{E}^{n}_x$ is the number of excursions such that $x$ is reaching more often from above than from below :
+For all $n\geq 1$ and $x\in\T$, recall that $E^n_x$ is the number of excursions, among the first $n$ excursions to the root, for which the edge $(x^*,x)$ is reached.
+In a similar way, $\tilde{E}^{n}_x$ is the number of excursions such that the vertex $x$ is reached more often from above than from below :

-Also introduce the event $\mathcal{A}_n$ such that all vertices of the trace of $\{ X_k,k \leq T^n\}$ have exponential downfall fluctuation lower than $n$, potential larger than $v_n$ and which are visited during a single excursion to the root
+Also introduce the event $\mathcal{A}_n$ such that all vertices of the trace of $\{ X_k,k \leq T^n\}$ have exponential downfall fluctuation lower than $n$, potential larger than $\mathfrak{z}_n=\ell_n^{1/3}/\delta_1$ and which are visited during a single excursion to the root

-Note that $\lim_{n\to\infty}\P(\mathcal{A}_n)=1$, indeed, $\tilde{E}^n_x\geq 2$ implies $E^n_x\geq 2$ so
+Note that $\lim_{n\to\infty}\P(\mathcal{A}_n)=1$.
+Indeed, $\tilde{E}^n_x\geq 2$ implies $E^n_x\geq 2$ so

-By \cite{AndChen}, equation 2.2, $\P(\exists\;j\leq T^n: X_j\not\in\mathcal{O}_n)\to 0$.
-Moreover, $\P(\sum_{x\in\mathcal{O}_n}\un_{\{E^{n}_x \geq 2\}}\un_{\mathcal{H}^{|x|}_{v_n}}(\bm{V}_x)>0)$ is smaller than
+By \cite{AndChen} (equation 2.2), $\P(\exists\;j\leq T^n: X_j\not\in\mathcal{O}_n)\to 0$.
+Moreover, $\P(\sum_{x\in\mathcal{O}_n}\un_{\{E^{n}_x \geq 2\}}\un_{\mathcal{H}^{|x|}_{\mathfrak{z}_n}}(\bm{V}_x)>0)$ is smaller than